 - Case Size: 40 mm

-- Dial: Sunburst blue
+- Dial: Sunburst blue (Z-Blue)

-- Crystal: Green sapphire
+- Crystal: Green-tinted sapphire

-- Bezel: Smooth, polished bezel
+- Bezel: Smooth, polished steel

 - Bracelet: Oyster